aridjayarecipes/cutesrecipes.web.app/content/post/2094-recipe-of-quick-christmas-fruit-cake.md

 1. On the fourth day(after 3 nights of soaking mixed fruits in brandy), Grease and line a 20cm cake tin, preferably with a removable base.
 1. Preheat the oven to 150°C.
 1. With an electric mixer, beat the butter with the sugar and black treacle until paler and fluffy.
 Gradually add the eggs, beating each one at a time.
 1. Add the flour and mix with spatula.
-I don't use electric mixer for the flour.
+I don&#39;t use electric mixer for the flour.
 1. Now add the mixed fruits, almond powder.
-It might look a bit messy at this point but that's how it would be.
+It might look a bit messy at this point but that&#39;s how it would be.
 1. Pour into the pan.
 Top it with almonds.
-This will help for good appearance Incase we don't have time to decorate later!
+This will help for good appearance Incase we don&#39;t have time to decorate later!
 1. Cover the pan with parchment paper to overturn the top layer.
 Keep the pan in oven for 3 hours at 140 *C
 1. Switch off oven.
 Allow cake to cool down.
 1. Keep in airtight container.